-- Agree to tell each other where you will be and what you will be doing during the time-out.
+- Agree to tell each other where you will be and what you'll be doing during the time-out.
 Tell each other what time you will come back.

 While you are taking a time-out, don't focus on how angry you feel.
 Instead, think calmly about how you will talk things over and solve the problem.

 - Take turns talking about solutions to the problem.
 Listen without interrupting.

 - Use statements starting with "I," such as "I think" or "I feel."
 Using "you" statements can sound accusing.

 - Be open to each other's ideas.
 Don't criticize each other.

 - Focus on things you both think will work.
 It's likely you will both have good ideas.

 - Together, agree on which solutions you will use.